r-spiewak/cpp_template/README.md

 1. Install pre-commit (e.g., `apt install pre-commit`), if not already installed.
 2. `pre-commit install`

+Add dependencies in `conanfile.py`, and then run `conan lock create . --build=missing`.

 ## Usage in Other Derived Repos

 Create a repo based on this template.
 See https://github.com/marketplace/actions/actions-template-sync to make an Action to make the new repo automatically (make a PR to) sync changes from the template (this) repo.